Tony-XLZ/tonywu.info/README.md

 ## Project Description

 **tonywu.info** is a personal website designed to showcase the author's projects and blog posts.
 The target audience includes those interested in learning about the author's professional skills, project experience, and viewpoints.
 The project page displays various completed projects, while the blog page provides in-depth discussions on different topics.
+You can follow the instructions to build your own version.

 ## Project Structure